phrounz/volatile-dove-engine/PROJECTS.md

 ## Conventions for each example project

-Each example project "Application_XXXXXX" may contain the following directories, which correspond to different targets/environments:
+Each example project "Application_XXXXXX" may contain the following directories.
+Thoses starting with App_... correspond to different targets/environments:

 ### code/
  * Contains the common C++ source code, used by all targets.